-How can I plan for the CREATE Program?
+How can I plan for the Early Childhood Education Program?

-- Summer before you begin the CREATE Program - Complete the folder requirements for your early childhood placement.
+- Summer before you begin the Early Childhood Education Program - Complete the folder requirements for your early childhood placement.
 The Office of Field Experiences will provide the support you need. - Fall Year One - Required first semester courses are on campus. - Plan for one Professional Learning Opportunity.
-Date will be announced at the beginning of the semester (Program & course related) - Courses have been scheduled so that you can complete site visits and then birth-preK field work hours. - Once your placements are made (mid-September), you will complete ~6 hours per week at your placement (Course related) - You will also complete three family engagements during the semester in the late afternoon or evening (approximately October and November) (Course related) - You will plan a community engagement that will take place in the evening or on a Saturday (Course related) - Make plans to return after winter break when your placement begins the year (not UArizona's start date.)
+Date will be announced at the beginning of the semester (program & course related) - Courses have been scheduled so that you can complete site visits and birth-PreK fieldwork hours. - Once your placements are made (mid-September), you will complete ~8 hours per week at your placement (course related) - You will also complete three family engagements during the semester (approximately October and November) (course related) - You will plan a community engagement (course related) - Make plans to return after winter break when your placement begins the year (not UArizona's start date).
 Be sure your housing allows for an early return. - Spring Year One - You begin your birth-PreK placements before UArizona courses.
-Start dates depend on field placement sites. - Courses take place off campus and are approximately every Friday (one course will take place on campus) - Plan for one Professional Learning Opportunity.
-Date will be announced at the beginning of the semester.
-(Program & course related) - Field placements take place on days UArizona classes do not meet for 60 full days this semester. - You will also complete three family engagements during the semester in the late afternoon or evening (approximately February, March, April) (Course related) - You will plan a community engagement with your cohort that may take place one evening or one weekend day (Course related) - Fall Year Two - Required first semester courses are off campus. - Plan for one Professional Learning Opportunity.
-Date will be announced at the beginning of the semester (Program & course related) - You will complete ~4 hours per week at your placement (Course related) - You will also complete three family engagements during the semester in the late afternoon or evening (approximately late September, October, November) (Course related) - You will plan a community engagement that will take place in the evening or on a Saturday (Course related) - Courses take place Tuesdays and Thursdays.
+Start dates depend on field placement sites. - Courses take place off campus and are approximately every Friday (one course may take place on campus) - Plan for one Professional Learning Opportunity.
+Date will be announced at the beginning of the semester. (program & course related) - Field placements take place on days UArizona classes do not meet for 60 full days this semester. - You will also complete three family engagements during the semester (approximately February, March, April) (course related) - You will plan a community engagement with your cohort (course related)

-- You can begin your field placement at the beginning of the school district year if possible. - Make plans to return after winter break when your placement begins the year (not the U of A start date.)
+- Fall Year Two - Required first semester courses are off campus. - Plan for one Professional Learning Opportunity.
+Date will be announced at the beginning of the semester (program & course related) - $\circ$ You will complete ~ hours per week at your placement (course related) - You will also complete three family engagements during the (approximately late September, October, November) (course related) - You will plan a community engagement (course related) - Courses take place during two days of the week (ex: Tuesdays and Thursdays or Mondays and Wednesdays). - You can begin your field placement at the beginning of the school district year if possible. - Make plans to return after winter break when your placement begins the year (not the UArizona start date).
 Be sure your housing allows for an early return. - Spring Year Two - You begin before UArizona courses.
-Start dates depend on field placement site. - Courses take place approximately every Friday. - Field placements take place on days UArizona classes do not meet for 60 full days this semester. - You will also complete three family engagements during the semester in the late afternoon or evening (approximately late February, March, April) (Course related) - You will plan a community engagement with your cohort that may take place one evening or one weekend day (Course related)
+Start dates depend on field placement site. - Courses take place approximately every Friday. - Field placements take place on days UArizona classes do not meet for 60 full days this semester. - You will also complete three family engagements during the semester (approximately late February, March, April) (course related) - You will plan a community engagement with your cohort (course related)